-We have a Yamaha Stage Custom drum kit in the studio, plus we have great computerized drums on software that are programmable, such as “Something Beautiful” which is the first song on the “music produced” page of this site.
+We have a Yamaha Stage Custom drum kit in the studio (for sale), plus we have great computerized drums on software that are programmable, such as “Something Beautiful” which is the first song on the “music produced” page of this site.
 They can give you a great “real” drum sound as well, and actually do things a lot of drummers can not.
 This software can be plugged into the first track as you begin recording to keep you on beat, and then adding multiple drum riffs for a real drum kit sound and feel.

 We also can input instruments such as strings, violin, saxophone and other back up instruments into the mix for a more full band sound.

 METHOD OF RECORDING:

 We’ve come to realize over the years that most bands would rather record in the same room, not separated in individual sound rooms.
 We go for the open room sound and a more comfortable feel which almost always produces a better sound overall.
 If you’re not comfortable, you’re not going to do your best.